two arrows pointing right

 Scroll to section

-How CUSMA works
+How CUSMA works and its purpose

 Map of Canada, US, Mexico.
 Canada is highlighted in blue and Alberta highlighted in yellow.